shulthz/bitshares.foundation/_workers/2019-04-hackthedex.md

 move over will only happen if this proposal stays active for a consecutive 7 days.
 Including pending payouts of the last worker, that means that 1,433,812.15112 BTS (~88288.92 at 16.24 BTS/USD) and 126,622.0299 bitUSD will be shifted into the budget of this worker.
+In addition, this worker covers all submissions and efforts from the audit panel since the end of the last worker (2019/01/15).

 ## General
 BitShares is a decentralized exchange (DEX) built on top of delegated